katk0smos/w65c816/README.md

 WDC W65C02S, which is itself a derivative of the MOS 6502.

-I'm developing this as there doesn't appear to be any existing standalone '816 cores in any language, and certainly not at the level of emulation I'm doing (though we can go deeper!).
+I'm developing this as there doesn't appear to be any existing standalone '816 cores in Rust, and certainly not at the level of emulation I'm doing (though we can go deeper!).
+For other programming languages, 816 cores seem pretty sparse, and as far as I know, none provide a bus-level cycle-accurate emulator with all signals.

 ## Warning
 This emulator is very WIP and is not complete.
 Many instructions are missing,